Oct

 "Be Merciful As Your Heavenly Father Is Merciful" Luke 6,36 (9.12.13)

-Like so much in life mercy- undeserved forbearance and acceptance- of God and others is a gift best received with gratitude.
+Like so much in life mercy- undeserved forbearance and acceptance by God and others- is a gift best received with gratitude.

 And then shared richly with others.

-If faith by way of grace is the means of our salvation, then mercy is the unpolluted air we all are allowed to breath.
+If faith by way of grace is the means of our salvation, then mercy is the unpolluted air we all are allowed to breath once again.

-It comes in all shapes and sizes, and sources- from friends, from not so friends, from families, people at work, and from complete strangers.
+It comes in all shapes and sizes, and sources- from friends, from not so friends, from families, people at work, and from complete strangers, from churches, or not!

 I go to a gas station in Southington and there's a guy there, you probably know him too, with whom I perhaps don't have much in common beyond our shared humanity, and every time I fill up, he's goes out-of-his-way-but-it-seems-normal-friendly.

-He's friendly like this in a time when many folks easily cough up reasons to dislike and avoid human contact.
+He's friendly like this in a time when many folks easily cough up the smallest trifling "reasons" to dislike and avoid human contact.

 His friendliness is like mercy.

-Mercy is the grounding aspect of all civilization- so the system doesn't short out and we all live in the dark.
+Mercy is the very grounding aspect of all civilization- so the human system of non violent interaction doesn't short out and we all live in the dark and the dark ages once again.
 It's also a helpful attitude when driving or while watching the person at the payment window not reach into his pocket or her pocketbook until after considering the final total.

 When Jesus was correcting the Scribes and Pharisees for their exacting legalism he said "Woe to you scribes and pharisees, hypocrites, because you tithe on mint, dill and cumin, and you omit the weightier aspects of the law- justice, mercy, and faith."
 Matthew 23,23.

-Justice and mercy and faith are important post holes for those of us aiming to follow and worship God.
+Justice and mercy and faith are important post holes for those of us aiming to follow in Jesus's footsteps and worship God.
 Of these three by far the easiest for us humans to give is mercy.

 As an individual the best I can do is sometimes give justice (that is if I know I have wronged someone), but I can't often grant justice for what someone else has done.